mgallegoa/conceptsProbes/reactnewfeatures/README.md

 This easy project is for test the ways to create components in react.

+# > [!WARNING]
+> This project run with eslint V8, not upgrade the eslint because incompatibility with webpack

 ## Available Scripts

 In the project directory, you can run: